pedrobp/airline-management/README.md

 ## 📜 Assumptions

-- Based on the endpoint provided data, all aircraft are based on "EGKK" (Gatwick Airport), but there're no flights departing from "EGKK", so I assumed the first flight of each aircraft have no departure airport constraints.
+- Based on the provided data, all aircraft are based on "EGKK" (Gatwick Airport), but there're no flights departing from "EGKK", so I assumed the first flight of each aircraft have no departure airport constraints.

-- Since the flights endpoint only return flights for a single day, and the documentation mentioned it could be simplified, it does not have multiple day support so far, but it would not be hard to implement.
+- Since the flights endpoint only return flights for a single day, it does not have multiple day support so far, but it would not be hard to implement.

 - Since there's no back-end or database, I assumed saving the data in-memory (with a React Context) was enough.